This is a call for expressions of interest for my trip 'walking through the Zanskar valley', funded by the expedition fund.

 IMPORTANT SAFETY NOTE:

 Note that we may face issues in relation to the political climate in the region.
-I am required to come up with a safety plan addressing this before my trip is fully approved of by the exec.
 I will keep up to date with the political situation in the Jammu&Kashmir/Ladakh region leading up to the trip and make alterations to our plan if things get out of hand.
 Historically, the Ladakh region (which is where Zanskar is) has been quite peaceful and conflict-free.
 However, there are problems in the neighboring state of Jammu & Kashmir.
-My current route plan involves us approaching the start of the trek through Jammu, and passing through towns like srinagar, where some violence has occured in the past.
-I am seriously considering altering this plan and instead flying straight into Leh Ladakh/ approaching Lamayuru from Leh.
-I will make more decisions about what to do as time goes on, and will try to consult locals/ other people who will be able to give me good advice on what to do.
+In my original application, my plan involved us approaching the start of the trek through Jammu, and passing through towns like srinagar, where some violence has occured in the past.
+But now, I have changed this plan and we will instead fly straight into Leh, avoiding potentially dangerous areas.
+It looks like we are going to be very safe but of course if the situation changes, I'll alter the plan so we stay safe!

 Please sign up if you're keen!
 This is going to be an adventure of a lifetime.